Lifeni/i-show-you/README.md

 ## Introduction

-This is a web application for sharing text, code ~~and other data~~, similar to Gist.
+This is a web application for sharing text, code and other data, similar to Gist.

 - **🍺 Reasonable Feature**